sevggii/flutter_application_4/README.md

 # Flutter Login Page Design Example
 ## About the project
-Basic user login operations.
-Request users by logging in and accessing todo list page.
+Application that have basic user logins and provides access to pages that shows users list and to-do list after login.
 Project screenshots have been added to this file.
 ## Dependencies I use
 - http: ^1.1.0
 - uuid: ^3.0.4